open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmedit.md

 ### Backend model inference

-MMDeploy provides a unified API named as `inference_model` to inference model, making all inference backends API transparent to users.

 Take the previous converted `end2end.onnx` model as an example, you can use the following code to inference the model and visualize the results.

 ```python